-While in the insurance industry, he participated on a number of Health Insurance Association task forces and committees including: serving as chairman of the Provider Relations Committee, serving on the Board Task Force on Cost Containment and on the working group on the ethics of genetic testing and insurance.
+While in the insurance industry, he participated on a number of insurance industry task forces and committees including: serving as chairman of the Provider Relations Committee, serving on the Board Task Force on Cost Containment and on the working group on the ethics of genetic testing and insurance.
 He was a founding board member of the bipartisan Alliance for Health Reform as well as a member of the Board of Overseers of the C. Everett Koop Foundation at Dartmouth and the Dartmouth Medical School.

 Major health care stakeholders seeking experts to address their meetings regularly seek his opinions.
 He has offered his perspective on health care reform in testimony before several committees of both the House and Senate of the U.S. Congress.

 A review of the issues, market factors, and trends currently driving the business of health care.
 In addition, a comprehensive review of the health care policy issues Congress and the administration are dealing with that includes an understanding of what are driving these political issues as well as the short- and long-long term outlook on what change will occur.
 Laszewski’s niche is his ability to be fluent in describing both market and policy trends as someone who has had twenty years of experience as a senior insurance executive and another 15 years of experience “inside the Beltway.”
 His health care blog, Health Policy and Marketplace Review, is read by thousands of people every month in the business of health care and health care policy.